jimminycricket42/School-Notes/Life Sciences/The Human Body/The Immune System/Lymphocytes.md

 Lymphocytes are the cells responsible for the detection and destruction of pathogenic [[Microorganisms]].
 They occur in the lymph glands, spleen, and blood.  ^blurb

-> [!tip]- :star_struck: Extra: Creation of Lymphocytes and Phagocytes
+> [!extra]- Creation of Lymphocytes and Phagocytes
 > Lymphocytes and phagocytes start as undifferentiated stem cells in the [[Bones|red bone marrow]].
 From there, B-lymphocytes will grow in the red bone marrow and T-lymphocytes in the Thymus gland.
 When fully grown, they will move to the [[Lymphatic System]] such as tonsils, lymph nodes, and spleen.

 ## B-Lymphocytes